 This commissioner requested to leave the bowtie and the tag in the painting

 This is the easy part!
 You’ve done all the work that you can do.
 Now it’s time to let your artist work their magic and create a beautiful, lifelong treasure of the pet via a hand-painted pet portrait.
 Some artists will send progress photos during the painting process while others wait until the end.
-I prefer to send a photo of the completed painting and video of the painting process to share after the painting is completed.
+I prefer to send a photo of the completed painting and video (optional) of the painting process to share after the painting is completed.
 This way, I can stay in my creative zone and trust my experience all while still sharing the painting experience with you, my commissioner.

 Congratulations, you are now on your way to commissioning a pet portrait!
 I hope that you enjoy the process with a much clearer insight into how to get a custom pet portrait!